 4. Create big stadium sound

-- Soundbar: Easy to set up and compact, a soundbar gives you near surround sound without taking up too much space.
+- Add a sound bar – compact in size and easy to set up, a sound bar gives you near surround sound without taking up too much space.

-Get your tablet charged and ready to go, making sure it’s close at hand so you can search for players’ vital stats and check the scores of other matches without having to change channel.
-You can even tweet about all the great goals from the big game as they happen.
+Get your tablet charged and ready to go.
+Keep it close at hand so you can search for squad stats.
+Or check the scores of other matches without having to change channel.